zenorocha/liferay-learn/docs/dxp/7.2.x/en/installation-and-upgrades/setting-up-liferay-dxp/performance-and-scalability/configuring-clustering/02-database-configuration-for-cluster-nodes.md

     jdbc.write.jndi.name=**your read-write JNDI name**
     ```

-3. Avoid using the `default` data source by setting this:
+3. Use the `jdbc.write` prefix with this setting:

     ```properties
     counter.jdbc.prefix=jdbc.write.